Ritishrx7/SVD_Image-Compression/README.md

 # Simulation in R
-*Master 1 in Modelisation Statistique Project*
+*Master 1 in Applied Mathematics with Statistical Modelling Project*
 Université Franche-Comté, Besançon (2022–2023)

 ## **Project Overview**